wdporter/i-am-that-vuepress/74-the-truth-is-here-and-now/readme.md

 Are you a person at all?

 **Q:**&ensp;How am I to answer?
-My sense of beïng proves only that I am; it does not prove anything which is independent of me.
+My sense of being proves only that I am; it does not prove anything which is independent of me.
-I am relative, both creäture and creätor of the relative.
+I am relative, both creature and creator of the relative.
 The absolute proof of the absolute truth — what is it, where is it?
 Can the mere feeling ‘I am’ be the proof of reality?